-While ostensibly being something that could be shown in Sunday school, THE SIGN OF THE CROSS harbors a pre-code phallic yen for lurid godless orgies, and the willingness to sit through Sunday school to get to one.
-The lurid tableaux that get the Romans howling and leering are the very reason after all, that we're watching this, not the dialogue.
-De Mille is our own delighted Nero (here played by a false-nosed Laughton, on low) and his audience as the slavering Roman crowd, turning away in horror from the spectacle while peeking through their fingers, leering and judging and gasping all in one emotional outburst of repressed desire.
+While ostensibly being something that could be shown in Sunday school, THE SIGN OF THE CROSS harbors such a pre-code phallic yen for lurid orgies and grotesque spectacle it's like sneaking an EC horror comic into church and having no one know the difference.
+The lurid tableaux that get the Romans howling and leering are the very reason after all, that we're watching this film, not the wearyingly Christian dialogue.
+While posing as a saintly preacher telling the sad tale of Christians being thrown to the lions, De Mille is really our own delighted Nero (here played by a false-nosed Laughton, set to medium-low) and the movie audience is really the slavering Roman crowd, turning away in horror from the spectacle while peeking through their fingers, leering and judging and gasping all in one emotional outburst of repressed desire.
+The Christians, as depicted here, are very uninteresting.
+We wait for the lion's jaws the way kids with shaky legs wait for church to finally fucking end.

-Maybe that's because the film sparks to life only in the decadence, for decadence is cinematic, and Christianity is not.
-Jesus didn't understand the subtle joys of a circus.
-But that kind of showmanship, the Todd Browning-style carny horror, is where De Mille's heart is really at.
-His story may preach meekness but aside from their suicidal tendencies, these simpering Christians are strictly like from dullsville.
-De Mille never shows any spark of life in them, they just pose like old paintings and drone on and on, until Roman intervention is all but begged for by an impatient theatergoer.
-Ann Harding even seems to be rolling her eyes at their secret meeting.
+Maybe that's because decadence is cinematic and Christianity is not.
+Jesus didn't understand the joys of a circus.
+But that kind of three ring showmanship is where De Mille's heart is really at.
+His story may preach meekness but, aside from their suicidal tendencies, these simpering Christians are strictly like from Dullsville.
+De Mille never shows any spark of life in them: they just pose like old paintings and drone on at their secret meetings until violent Roman intervention is all but begged for by an impatient theatergoer.
+Even the saintly and sanctified Ann Harding even seems to be rolling her eyes at her dad's endless sermonizing and terrible fake beard (below).

 And besides!
-These Christians may preach a good game, but in a short milennium or so they'd be torturing and burning astrology-minding pagans just as viciously as they're being tortured by them now.
-Where's your messiah now, m'yeah!
+These Christians may preach a good game, but in a short millennium or so they'd be torturing and burning astrology-minding pagans just as viciously as they're being tortured by them now.
+Where's your messiah now, see?
+M'yeah!

-But as long as we're not stuck alone in a room with Ann Harding, things are pretty lively.
-A great moment is when Frederic March is streaming to the rescue in his chariot and goes plowing into Claudette Colbert's carriage on the main drag.
-It's awesome the way De Mille cuts from the calm and seductive Colbert to March, racing to the rescue and clutching the reigns like a boy told to take out the trash right at the climax of some Cinemax erotica, if you know what I mean:
+But as long as we're not stuck alone in a room with Ann Harding, things are pretty lively in SIGN OF THE CROSS.
+A great moment is when Frederic March is racing his chariot to the secret Christian meeting and goes plowing into his clandestine lover Claudette Colbert's carriage; De Mille cuts from the calm and seductive Colbert to March, racing to the finish and clutching the reigns like a boy told to take out the trash right at the climax of some special film, if you know what I mean:

-Besides, who wants a Christian with a water pitcher when you can have savvy Claudette Colbert in a milk bath?
+Besides, who wants a whiny virgin Christian with a water pitcher when you can have sexually experienced Claudette Colbert in a milk bath?
 Only a fool!
-Only a man young enough that he still does an unconscious John Barrymore impression (He'd actually played him, more or less, in 1930's THE ROYAL FAMILY OF BROADWAY); probably explained by his lack of guidance from DeMille, a director notoriously good with crowd scenes and bad with up close actors.
-He's so bad that he can't really do the self-sacrificial heights-scaling mastered by, say, Edmund Goulding, without even the most bitterly pious of small town prurients choking on their smuggled-in thermos of Ovaltine.
+Only a man young enough that his acting style is one long John Barrymore impression (March actually played the man, more or less, in 1930's THE ROYAL FAMILY OF BROADWAY), a dramatic choice probably explained by his lack of guidance from DeMille, who was notorious--even Lucas-like--for his lack of direction for his up-close actors.
+De Mille's lack of dramatic subtlety can make even the most bitterly pious of small town prurients choke on their smuggled-in pint of Dr. Silver's Golden Elixir.
 At least I hope they'd choke, and not completely miss the point of all life.
 For as Oscar W. notes in An Ideal Husband (which I caught yesterday on TCM):

 "Do you really think it is weakness that yields to temptation?
 I tell you that there are terrible temptations that it requires strength, strength and courage, to yield to.
 To stake all one's life on a single moment, to risk everything on one throw, whether the stake be power or pleasure, I care not -- there is no weakness in that."

-I found the Cecil B. DeMille set online for $17, my own risky throw of the dice, and and it was worth it just for CLEOPATRA and this weird old film, which is restored with lots of long unavailable scenes of sex and violence.
-Special thanks to Glorious Trash's Joe Kenney for recommending it!
-My natural inclination to avoid anything with Christians in it has until now prevented me from every even considering seeing any post-Christ DeMille pic but SIGN is hardly a biblical epic at all but rather a horror film, similar to one of my top five essentials, Todd Browning's DRACULA (1931) in the way the stilted, undead quality of early sound film adds an extra frisson, as if the air itself is being photographed and recorded and is in its own way even thicker and more nurturing than the bottom of a dark ocean.
-Like DRACULA, CROSS even ends with lovers marching out of a deep cellar's steep stone steps into the wrathful sunlight.
+Special thanks to Glorious Trash's Joe Kenney for recommending the DeMille box set!
+My natural inclination to avoid anything with Christians in it has until now prevented me from seeing any DeMille pic--even the non-Christian ones, just to be safe--but SIGN is hardly a biblical epic at all but rather a horror film, similar to one of my top five essentials, Todd Browning's DRACULA (1931).
+Like that film, directed by Tod Browning, the hissing oceanic quality of early sound adds an extra frisson, as if the air itself is being photographed and recorded and is in its own way even thicker and more nurturing than the bottom of a dark ocean.
+Like DRACULA, CROSS even ends with lovers marching out of a deep cellar's steep stone steps into the wrathful sunlight, hand in frickin' hand.

 Erich, a wonderful review, probably one of the best I've ever read about Sign of the Cross.
 Someone once loglined this as "The R-rated Quo Vadis," which is pretty accurate.